zenml-io/zenml/docs/book/misc/debugging.md

 #### 3️⃣ How to reproduce the error?
 Walk us through how to reproduce the same error you had step-by-step, whenever possible.
-Use the forms you prefer write it in text or record a video, whichever lets you get the issue at hand across to us!
+Use the format you prefer.
+Write it in text or record a video, whichever lets you get the issue at hand across to us!

 #### 4️⃣ Relevant log output
 As a general rule of thumb, always attach relevant log outputs and the full error traceback to help us understand what happened under the hood.
-If the full error traceback does not fit into a text message, attach a file or use a service like [Pastebin](https://pastebin.com/)
+If the full error traceback does not fit into a text message, attach a file or use a service like [Pastebin](https://pastebin.com/).

 Along with the error traceback, we recommend to always share the output of the following commands:
 * `zenml status`